hexcamp/hexcamp-dev-blog/content/posts/2025-07-16-search-experiment/index.md

 Hex.Camp will have many different communities, each with it's own domain name.
 Victoria uses [vichex.ca](https://vichex.ca/).

 Although this blog doesn't need to be associated with a physical location, by placing it on the map, it provides a hint that it should be managed together with other websites nearby.

-We are using [IPFS Cluster](https://ipfscluster.io/) to maintain a list of all the pinned content on the IPFS servers.
-The core idea is to have different cluster instances for each community.
+We are using [IPFS Cluster](https://ipfscluster.io/) to maintain a list of all the pinned content on three IPFS servers that are inside my house.
+The core idea is to have different sets of content on dedicated cluster instances for each community.
 Eventually we will use the "[Collaborative Clusters](https://ipfscluster.io/documentation/collaborative/)" feature to enable data mirroring within a community.

 ## Web Archiving on Hex.Camp